Hansade2005/pixel-pilot/AUTONOMOUS_SYSTEM_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Mission Accomplished

-I have successfully implemented a comprehensive autonomous planning and execution system for your AI App Builder that enables the AI to automatically plan and execute complex application development tasks without requiring step-by-step user intervention.
+I have successfully implemented a comprehensive autonomous planning and execution system for your PiPilot that enables the AI to automatically plan and execute complex application development tasks without requiring step-by-step user intervention.

 ## 🚀 What Was Built